 Alberta NDP Leader Naheed Nenshi mopped the floor with his opponents in the Edmonton-Strathcona by-election yesterday.

 In the 2023 general election, party leader and former premier Rachel Notley captured 79.7 per cent of the vote, albeit on a higher turnout.
-But Mr. Nenshi’s 7,952 votes in the unofficial results from Elections Alberta after the polls closed last night will be just fine, thank you very much.
+So Mr. Nenshi’s 7,952 votes in the unofficial results from Elections Alberta after the polls closed last night will be just fine, thank you very much.

 The Alberta Liberal Party (195 votes), Alberta Party (115), Republican Party of Alberta (65) and the Wildrose Loyalty Coalition (24 – but loyalty to what, one wonders?) could all have saved themselves considerable embarrassment if they hadn’t bothered to run anyone at all in Edmonton-Strathcona.